Mystery Fun House

 The former Mystery Fun House in 2007.

-Mystery Fun House was an entertainment complex in Orlando, Florida, United States.
-It was founded with the help of David A. Siegel on March 27, 1976, and operated through February 18, 2001.
-Located near International Drive on Major Boulevard across from Universal Orlando Resort, the fun house expanded over time to include a laser-tag facility, an arcade, a dinosaur-themed mini golf course, and other activities.
+Mystery Fun House was a family-oriented entertainment complex in Orlando, Florida, United States.
+Established on March 27, 1976, with the involvement of businessman David A. Siegel, the attraction operated until its closure on February 18, 2001.
+Located near International Drive on Major Boulevard across from Universal Orlando Resort, Mystery Fun House originally featured a walkthrough fun house experience and later expanded to include additional attractions such as a laser-tag arena, an arcade, a dinosaur-themed miniature golf course, and various other activities.

-After closing, the former lobby of the Fun House was used as a Westgate Resorts check-in center.
-Parts of the building and all of Starbase Omega was destroyed in 2017 due to Hurricane Irma.
-As of October 2022, the former Mystery Fun House building and property was razed to make way for condominiums.
+After closing, the former lobby of the Mystery Fun House was repurposed as a check-in center for Westgate Resorts.
+Parts of the building, including the entire Starbase Omega attraction were destroyed in 2017 due to Hurricane Irma.
+As of October 2022, the remaining building and property was razed to make way for condominiums.

+In 2025, Westgate Resorts revived the Mystery Fun House name for a successor arcade attraction in Kissimmee, Florida.

 Facilities

 To promote the 1976 opening of Mystery Fun House, Aaron Fechter's Creative Engineering created an animatronic character called Willie Wabbit to be installed at the Orlando International Airport.
 Although he never appeared outside of the airport, Willie was a success for the MFH, while also serving as an early influence for the technology behind CEI's Rock-afire Explosion for ShowBiz Pizza Place.